dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 ```

 Configuring `eslint` can be quite involved, as there are [several complete configuration schemes](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file-formats).
+Both of these options require you to set up a `tsconfig.json` file beforehand.

 <Tabs groupId="config-types">
   <TabItem value="flat-config" label="Flat config">
     <h4> This config style will work with ESLint 8 and above. </h4>
     Place an `eslint.config.js` file similar to the following in your project directory:

     ```js
     const { FlatCompat } = require("@eslint/eslintrc");
     const dbosIncEslintPlugin = require("@dbos-inc/eslint-plugin");